Inokinoki/inoki-blog/source/_posts/Win10-ARM-RPI-INSTALL.md

 And just flash it !

-# Launch Win 10 on Raspberry PI
+# Launch Win 10 on Raspberry Pi

-If all goes well, you can get into the activation screen of Win 10 (after a really long waiting, because Raspberry PI is not so performent).
+If all goes well, you can get into the activation screen of Win 10 (after a really long waiting, because Raspberry Pi is not so performent).

 Count the processor if you want, and there are many interesting things to do :)